f8n/fnd-docs/docs/subgraphs.md

 ### Creator

-Creators include any account which has minted on our platform.
+Creators include any account that has minted on our platform.

 ### NftContract